 Don’t forget to disclose to followers that your post contains affiliate links.
 For one thing, it’s required by the FTC.
 But explaining the reason for your affiliation also can help you connect with your audience.

 For example, the financial independence bloggers at Frugalwoods offer this disclosure: “Frugalwoods sometimes publishes affiliate endorsements and advertisements, which means that if you click on a link and buy something, Frugalwoods might receive a percentage of the sale, at no extra cost to you.
 We only write about and promote products that we believe in.
 We promise not to tell you about stuff that’s dumb.”

 If you need help figuring out what language to use in a disclaimer, it’s worth taking time to consult a lawyer.

-Looking at some of the companies that participate in affiliate marketing will provide you with inspiration—as well as proof that this is a legit and lucrative revenue stream.
+Looking at some of the companies that participate in affiliate marketing will provide you with inspiration—as well as proof that this is a legit and high-paying revenue stream.

-Wirecutter, a site promoting gear and gadgets—from kitchen tools to travel gear—that was acquired by The New York Times in 2016, says it only makes recommendations after “vigorous reporting, interviewing, and testing by teams of veteran journalists, scientists, and researchers.”
+Wirecutter, an affiliate website promoting gear and gadgets—from kitchen tools to travel gear—that was acquired by The New York Times in 2016, says it only makes recommendations after “vigorous reporting, interviewing, and testing by teams of veteran journalists, scientists, and researchers.”

 Earning money with affiliate marketing programs can be a rewarding way to add a new revenue stream without taking on too much risk.
 All it will cost you is your time.
 By investing the hours upfront, you can continue to reap the rewards.

-Click here to learn how to join the Shopify Affiliate Program.
+Click here to apply to the Shopify Affiliate Program.